 Before “selling out” to work in advertising, I spent my formative years as a comedian and filmmaker.
 I wrote and performed at improv comedy theaters all over Chicago including The Second City and iO Theater, was (briefly) a headline contributor to The Onion, and was creating content before content creation was even a thing by writing, producing, and directing digital shorts.
 While no longer performing, I still stay busy in my free time by writing and developing pilots and screenplays with my content partners in Los Angeles.

-My sports design work, for the most part done on spec, has been seen by millions after garnering coverage in publications such as Bleacher Report, Brand New, FOX Sports, ESPN's UniWatch, and AgencySpy.
+My sports design work, often done on spec, has been seen by millions after garnering coverage in publications such as Bleacher Report, Brand New, FOX Sports, ESPN's UniWatch, and AgencySpy.
 What's the secret?
 The professional presentation of my work is what most often leads to people confusing my designs with the "real" thing, and much like my advertising work, I put a lot of thought into the why – how my design choices ladder up to a larger brand story, which in turn creates something more innovative and shareable.
 Much to my chagrin, the coverage has led to a consistent influx of interviews and freelance collaborations with pro sports teams, leagues, and apparel manufacturers.